MicrosoftDocs/power-platform/power-platform/admin/troubleshoot-doc-management-issues.md

   > [!div class="mx-imgBorder"]
   > ![Error message in Unified Interface](media/error-in-unified-interface.png)

-- Error message in web client:
+- Error message in the web client:

   > [!div class="mx-imgBorder"]
   > ![Error message in web client](media/error-in-web-client.png)

 ### Reason

 This error typically occurs when the SharePoint document library was created for the record.
-Because of some change on SharePoint side, the document library doesn’t exist anymore.
-This can happen because the document library was deleted or moved to different SharePoint site.
+Because of some changes in SharePoint, the document library doesn’t exist anymore.
+This can happen because the document library was deleted or moved to a different SharePoint site.

 ### Mitigation steps for missing document library